 When multiple pass / fail criteria are defined for a test, statisticians’ preparation for engagement would include evaluation of correlation among the criteria.
 It is generally detrimental to include redundant measures of oil performance.
 For purposes of LTMS, redundant measures bias ability of the system to detect appropriate signals.
 While all passing criteria should have severity adjustments in the system, it might reduce the effect of redundant criteria if test parameters of lesser importance or meaning are not included as prediction error monitoring parameters.
 These parameters would not be subject to the prediction error (ei) judgments of reference test acceptability.
 As part of the statisticians’ engagement, the surveillance panel should consider whether a subset of criteria should be designated as severity adjustment only parameters.
 Generally, this parameter bifurcation could be accomplished by declaring whether each parameter is ei only, Zi only, or both.
 However, if special circumstances justify it, designation of parameters for reference period adjustment might be different from designation of parameters for prediction error monitoring.

 After designating whether each pass / fail criterion is a prediction error monitoring parameter, severity adjustment parameter, and / or a reference period adjustment parameter, appropriate limits should be addressed.
 Unless there is justification for a difference, default limits should be used as shown in Section F. If a specific pass / fail criterion requires more severe or more lenient limits, suggestions for these limits are included in Section F.

+The surveillance panel should decide whether time extensions should be included with test count extensions and, if they are to be included, whether the extensions should be sufficient time to allow extended test count or if the extensions should be percentage time extensions similar to test count extensions.

 For tests with merit systems used in passing criteria, the potential impact of LTMS should also be considered.
 Severity adjustment might be applied to individual criteria only to determine whether the maximum is exceeded for preemptive failure and then severity adjustment applied to total merit.
 This might be preferable to severity adjusting each criterion and calculating merits from the severity adjusted results.